We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In this Spotlight, we outline the research that shows how our dogs make us happier, more resilient when facing stress, and physically healthier, to name but a few ways in which these much-loved quadrupeds support our well-being.

-Many studies have suggested that having dogs as pets is associated with better physical health, as reviews of the existing literature show.
-These findings persist.
+Many studies have suggested that having dogs as pets is associated with better physical health, as

 Just last year, Medical News Today reported on a study that showed that owning a dog reduces a person’s risk of premature death by up to a third.